Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications

-The emerging millimeter-wave (mmWave)-band communications in the fifth-generation (5G) standard are able to achieve incremental improvements in the network capacity, with the vision of meeting demands beyond the capacity of previous-generation systems.
-Although some advanced means like the multiple-input multiple-output (MIMO) technologies \cite{mimo}, the coordinated multi-point (CoMP) technologies \cite{comp}, and the carrier aggregation (CA) technologies \cite{caf} may boost the data rate reaches several Gbps in mmWave communication, the achievable data rate on each link will be significantly suppressed when the number of connected users and/or devices is growing.
+The emerging millimeter-wave (mmWave)-band communications in the fifth-generation (5G) standard are able to achieve considerable improvements in the network capacity, with the vision of meeting demands beyond the capacity of previous-generation systems.
+Although some advanced means like the multiple-antenna technologies \cite{mimo}, the coordinated multi-point (CoMP) technologies \cite{comp}, and the carrier aggregation (CA) technologies \cite{caf} may boost the data rate reaching several Gbps in mmWave communications, the achievable data rate on each link will be significantly suppressed when the number of connected users and/or devices is growing.
 To further raise the throughput, enhance the spectral efficiencies, and increase the connections, academic and industrial research proposed to deploy a large number of low-power small cells giving rise to the heterogeneous networks (HetNets) \cite{het,het2}.
-Meanwhile, novel multiple access schemes, such as orthogonal time-frequency space (OTFS) \cite{otfs1,otfs2}, rate-splitting \cite{rates1,rates2}, and non-orthogonal multiple access (NOMA) \cite{noma1,noma2} technologies have been investigated for meeting the above requirements by sharing the resource block, e.g., a time slot, a frequency channel, a spread code, or a spatial narrow beam efficiently.
-However, due to the frequency regulations, current micro/mmWave communications have limited available bandwidth and there is even no block wider than $10$ GHz left in the bands below $100$ GHz.
+Meanwhile, novel multiple access schemes, such as orthogonal time-frequency space (OTFS) \cite{otfs1,otfs2}, rate-splitting \cite{rates1,rates2}, and non-orthogonal multiple access (NOMA) \cite{noma1,noma2} technologies have been investigated for meeting the above requirements by sharing the resource block, e.g., a time slot, a frequency channel, a spreading code, or a spatial beam.
+However, due to the frequency regulations, current mmWave communications have limited available bandwidth and at present, there is even no frequency block wider than $10$ GHz left unoccupied in the bands below $100$ GHz.